 The floodplains produce some of the best cattle-fattening pastures on Earth and could continue producing top quality beef for decades to come, providing the floodplains continue to flood naturally.

+In 2013, these protections were weakened which ended the certainty for the local community pastoral and tourism industries.
 The rich floodplains are now vulnerable to the impacts of fracking for shale gas.

 So far, the Greens and One Nation are the only parties who have committed to protecting the rivers of the Channel Country from gas fracking.